Trixe-space/UnitLine/README.md

 > 2. The length of a year has been standardized to be equal to 365 days.
 </details>

-Outside of these units there are plans to add support for units of volume, bit & bytes and color.
+Outside of these units there are plans to add conversions for pressure and color.

 > [!NOTE]
 > Due to JavaScript not being able to handle large numbers, conversions of large numbers sometimes might show up with "E notation".